1. Americans are anchored by credit-card debt.

 9. Don't be so quick to pay down your mortgage.

 Don't pour all your cash into paying off a mortgage if you have other debt.
-Mortgages tend to have lower interest rates than other debt, and you may deduct the interest you pay on the first $1 million of a mortgage loan.
-(If your mortgage has a high rate and you want to lower your monthly payments, consider refinancing.)
+Going back to Fact 5, mortgages tend to have lower interest rates than other debt, so it's worth your while to put your extra payments towards other debt.
+Also, you may deduct the interest you pay on the first $1 million of a mortgage loan, so take advantage of that perk.

 10. Get help right when you need it.

-If you have more debt than you can manage, get help before it breaks you.
-There are reputable counseling agencies that can help consolidate your debt and assist you in managing your finances.
-But make sure you do your homework; there are also a lot of disreputable agencies out there too.
+If you have more debt than you can manage, get help with your finances before it breaks you.
+Lots of people don't like to ask for help, but there are reputable counseling agencies that can help with debt consolidation or just assist you in managing your finances.
+But make sure you do your homework - there are also a lot of disreputable agencies out there, too.